LeGa14/wdi-project02-card_collector/README.md

 in the mongodb is actually being rendered.
 I can run tests using variations to the seed file, but I still need a way to confirm their changes without mongodb compass.

+I managed to get the database info to display properly using working INDEX and individual SHOW routes.
+Doing this, made me realize some redundancies in my ERD Model structure, so I've retooled the purpose of the app from a card collection database into a way for users to track their pokemon collection across the various games in pokemon franchise Think of it as Bill's PC for all of your Bill's PCs Bill's PC is the digital storage system within the original Pokemon handheld video game series.
+Players were allowed to swap out pokemon from their on-hand party with other caught pokemon that had to be stored digitally due on-hand capacity limit of 6.